 More details to come.

-My Silent Bravery released two EPs this Summer entitled Willing to Try Volumes 1 & 2.
+My Silent Bravery released two EPs this Summer entitled Willing to Try Chapters 1 & 2.
 Willing to Try Volume 1 has an overall feel of Summer fun, nostalgia, and romance.
 The four songs of the album are Got It Going On, Hearts Breakdown, 18, and Girl You Think You Know.